npielawski/spacecore/README.md

 is no need to associate an IP address, the script will create an elastic IP and destroy it when you shutdown the instance.
 Also, write down the Instance ID.

-The final step is to configure the spacecore.sh file.
+The final step is to configure the spacecore.cfg file.
+First, you will need to copy or rename spacecore.cfg.default into spacecore.cfg.
 There are several variables that you can configure:
 * _sv_user_ User name of the aws instance
 * _sv_path_ Path to the workspace of the script
 * _sv_key_ Link to the key file (extension .pem)
 * _sv_id_ Instance ID that you just wrote down

+It is done, have fun!

 ## Usage
 ### Starting the instance